 From 2005 to 2014 he served as Director of the Art History Program.

-Image Problems: Art, Text, and the Development of the Buddha Image in Early South Asia, book manuscript is in process.
+Image Problems: The Origin and Development of the Buddha's Image in Early South Asia (February 2015).

 “Iconography and Programmatic Decoration in Early Buddhism” in Cambridge History of Religious Architecture.
 Forthcoming.